stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/13-add-grafana-dashboard/add-grafana-dashboard.md

     ![Forecastle-workload-Grafana](images/forecastle-workload-grafana.png)

-    If you use `Log in with OpenShift` to login and display dashboards - you user will only have `view` role which is read-only.
+    If you use `Login with OpenShift` to login and display dashboards - your user will only have the `view` role which is read-only.
 This is alright in most cases, but we want to be able to edit and admin the boards.

   > In order to complete the next steps you will need the OpenShift CLI installed locally, credentials can be retrieved from the OpenShift UI